q3769/semver-maven-plugin/README.md

 Unlike some other versioning plugins for Maven, this one only addresses the concern of versioning, and not that of release.
 Release is a different and larger-scoped concern.
 This plugin operates on the value of the version element in the local POM file, according to the SemVer Spec (Semantic Versioning 2.0.0); it does nothing else.

 If you use a CICD process, it would be sensible to integrate this plugin into your CICD pipelines.
-That way, the concern of versioning your code base per SemVer spec can be automated and managed as part of CICD; manual intervention would only be needed in rare scenarios such as major version increment.
+That way, the concern of versioning your code base per SemVer spec can be automated and managed as part of CICD; manual intervention would only be needed in rare scenarios, such as major version increment.

 ## Get it...